When did I pass my driving test?

 • Your National Insurance number

-• The postcode that is registered on your driving licence.
+• The postcode registered on your driving licence

 Frequently asked questions